yamule/e_Simple3DView/README.md

 # e_Simple3DView
-Simple 3D Object Viewer which allows you to modify just lighting & camera position.
+Simple 3D Object Viewer which allows you to change a few environment settings (lighting, camera position and so on).

 <img src="https://raw.githubusercontent.com/yamule/e_Simple3DView/master/docs/img/example_1.png" width="600px">

-A precompiled binary for windows is available from the release page.
+A precompiled binary for windows is available from the [release](https://github.com/yamule/e_Simple3DView/releases) page.

 ## Packaging
 ```